JonathanBouwer/Web-Server-Task/README.md

 1. Run `make` or `python src/flaskWebServer.py` to run the server
 2. Open your browser and go to the url `localhost:5000` or `127.0.0.1:5000`
 3. Navigate using interface provided
+4. Upon completion simply close the browser and send a keyboard interrupt to the terminal with ctrl-C

 ##Docker